 America’s diverse topography makes it a treasure trove of unique and unusual places.
 From coast to coast, there are so many natural wonders to explore and appreciate.

-I hope this list of beautiful places gave you a glimpse of the unique landscapes and attractions throughout the US.
+I hope this list of beautiful places in the US gave you a glimpse of the unique landscapes and attractions throughout the country.
 Whether you’re interested in a weekend getaway or something much longer, there are countless hidden gems that you’ll need to explore, but this is a great place to start.

-How many of these places have you visited so far?
+How many of these must see places in the USA have you visited so far?
 Are any of them new to you?
 I hope you get to visit each of these cool places in the US very soon!

 Let me know your favorite spots in the comments below!